 Dr. Sinukumar Bhaskaran – Hip Replacement Surgeon in Pune

 Total Hip Replacement (THR) procedure replaces all or part of the hip joint with an artificial device (prosthesis) to eliminate pain and restore joint movement.
+For this surgery, Dr. Sinukumar Bhaskaran is the best choice because he gives the best treatment at an affordable cost.

 A Total Hip Replacement or Total Hip Arthroplasty consists of replacing both the acetabulum and the femoral head while hemi arthroplasty generally only replaces the femoral head.